AndrewDiles/a-maze-me/README.md

 ## If you are trying this repo out for yourself:

-run `npm install` to install the dependancies required to boot a React environment
+run `npm install` to install the dependencies required to boot a React environment

 then, run `npm start` to play the game